crgimenes/empreendedor.dev/db/README.md

 import "edev/db"
 ```

-All examples assume Go 1.22 or later.
+All examples assume Go 1.25 or later.

 ## Opening the database

-Use `db.New()` when you want to respect the configured database path (from `config.Cfg.DatabaseURL`).
+Use `db.New()` when you want to respect the configured database path (from `config.Cfg.DBFile`).
 If no path is configured it falls back to `edev.db` in the working directory.

 ```go
 store, err := db.New()